 To fulfill their mission, charter schools must attract and recruit enough students, and designing an effective application process is a critical step.
 Lory Pilchik, SchoolMint’s CMO, interviewed SchoolMint customer Trey Thompson, Enrollment Analyst at the Noble Network of Charter Schools.
 Trey is entering his second year in this role, after 3.5 years as a math teacher with Noble.
 Noble was founded in 1999 and operates 18 school campuses in the city of Chicago, serving 12,000+ students.
 Noble is tuition-free and open to all city residents that graduate eighth grade.
 Noble students graduate from college at 4 times the national average of their peers.

-INTERESTED TO LEARN MORE?
-To hear from Trey live, watch and listen to our webinar: Developing an Application Process That Yields Results.
+INTERESTED IN LEARNING MORE?
+To hear from Trey, watch and listen to our webinar: Developing an Application Process That Yields Results.
 You can also check out our infographic on The Power of Online and Mobile Student Applications.